veracity/veracity-documentation/sections/identity/client-credentials-api-access/2-api-creation-in-veracity.md

 <figure>
 	<img src="assets/ccapi-step-1-create-a-new-resource.png"/>
-	<figcaption>Create a new resource in a chosen resource group in Developer Potal on Veracity.</figcaption>
+	<figcaption>Create a new resource in a chosen resource group in Developer Portal on Veracity.</figcaption>
 </figure>

 ## Pick resource type